Go Back Up

 2. Offer of new health benefit

-During this time, you can choose a qualifying policy to be reimbursed tax-free under your new HRA.
-If your employer offers your HRA through PeopleKeep, you can access expert help with Stride.
-This insurance discovery platform then recommends the best health insurance plan for consumers' needs and budgets.
+During this time, you can pick out a qualified health plan to receive tax-free reimbursement through your new HRA.
+If your employer offers your HRA through PeopleKeep, you can access expert help and shop for a policy right from your dashboard.

 3. Changes in household